BloomBooks/BloomDesktop/DistFiles/localization/README.md

     </pre>

-6. Merge the modified PR on github using the normal web browser interface.
-If translated xliff files have been modified locally, this may require resolving conflicts.
-The web browser conflict resolution view will essentially show you a simple textual comparison of the l10n_master and master branch contents.
-You will probably want to delete one branch's content for each conflict (plus the 3 added lines marking the beginning and end of the conflict) unless you are an expert translator and familiar with this simpleminded approach to conflict resolution.
+7. Merge the modified PR on github using the normal web browser interface.
 After merging, delete the remote l10n_master branch using the handy "Delete branch" button provide by the web browser interface.  **Do not forget to delete the remote l10n__master branch!**

-7. Delete the temporary local copy of the BloomDesktop repository.
+8. Delete the temporary local copy of the BloomDesktop repository.

     <pre>
         cd ~/tmp
         rm -rf BloomDesktop
     </pre>

-8. Go back to [Crowdin Integration Settings](https://crowdin.com/project/SIL-Bloom/settings#integration) for github and click on the "Resume" button to allow translation changes to be committed to the l10n_master branch once again.
+9. Go back to [Crowdin Integration Settings](https://crowdin.com/project/SIL-Bloom/settings#integration) for github and click on the "Resume" button to allow translation changes to be committed to the l10n_master branch once again.
 The l10n_master branch (and a new pull request) will be automatically created by